Redis Queue

 Consumption

-The consumer process configuration file is located at {main_project}/config/plugin/webman/redis-queue/process.php
+The consumer process configuration file is at {main-project}/config/plugin/webman/redis-queue/process.php.
+The consumer directory is under {main-project}/app/queue/redis/.

 Tip